glitchyfishys/AntimatterDimensions-V/README.md

 after you've made changes - just reload the page.
 The server **can** occasionally crash, so check your terminal from time to time and run `serve` again if needed.

-## changes to add
-3 more alchemy types

-2 new glyphs

-2 new Ra memorys, one to speed up Ra

-...